What To Do When Someone With Bipolar Pushes You Away

-According to the Mayo Clinic, bipolar disorder is a type of brain disorder that causes unusual shifts in mood, energy levels, activity level, sleep patterns, and thoughts.
+According to the Mayo Clinic, bipolar disorder is a type of brain disorder that causes unusual shifts in mood, energy levels, activity levels, sleep patterns, and thoughts.

-These fluctuations happen over a short period of time, which makes it hard to predict when they will occur.
+These fluctuations happen over a short period, making it hard to predict when they will occur.

 Bipolar disorder is diagnosed based on a combination of factors, including the presence of at least two of the following four types of symptoms: